 Digital-First Strategy: prioritize and evaluate the results based on customer satisfaction.

-Industrial Age Strategy: focus on the quantity of the deliverables and the speed of execution.
+Outdated strategy: focus on the quantity of the deliverables and the speed of execution.

 The goal is as important as the way we measure it.
 Instead of focusing on the number of interface screens designed per day, create an intuitive banking CX and think carefully about every element on each screen.
 The product quality should not be sacrificed for speed and quantity.
 This might seem like a win in the short term, but, in the long term, a support team may start to receive thousands of calls about similar struggles.